Lucie Rose Donlan Shows Off Toned Bod In Sexy Black Swimsuit

 Lucie Rose Donlan took to her Instagram feed today to share a new snap of herself in a sexy swimsuit.
-Her toned bod was on full display thanks to the revealing nature of the one-piece, and she exuded lots of flirty vibes.
+Her toned bod was on full display thanks to a revealing one-piece.

 In the snap, she stood facing the camera straight-on in front of a textured light gray wall.
 She placed her hands on the side of her head and angled her elbows out as she gave a sultry pout with her lips slightly parted.

 Lucie’s swimsuit was black and emphasized her cleavage and abs.
-It had a low neckline and was held together by her cleavage by a piece of gold hardware with matching chain straps on her shoulders.
+It had a low neckline and was held together by a piece of gold hardware with matching chain straps on her shoulders.
 There was also a plunging cut in the front that left her belly button bare and she adorned it with a ring.

 In addition, she cinched her waist with a matching chain belt and it added an edgy vibe to her look.
 Moreover, the swimsuit left her hips bare thanks to its high leg cut.

 The model wore her hair up in a voluminous half-ponytail with luxurious, small waves that she brushed in front of her shoulders.
 She also left her bangs out to frame her face and the platinum highlights contrasted against her tanned figure.